aeternum-dev/sleek-portfolio/README.md

 Introduction  //unchanged✔️
 react typed roles ✔️
 # New structure of Education:
+- curently not attached to the DOM

 # What I do?
 I have experience with:
 - Fullstack✔️
 - Data Science✔️
 - [L] Low level✔️
 - Script languages (Ansible)✔️

+- make "Contact me" better👍
+- make tab icon better

 # Changes:
 -